Ross Bowers (American football): 2018 season

 Bowers injured his thumb in spring training camp prior to the start of the 2018 season.
 He started in a season-opening win against North Carolina but did not play in the second half or in subsequent games.
 Bowers announced his intention to leave the Bears' program on December 19, 2018.

-On March 29, 2019, Bowers' father announced via Twitter his son's transfer to Northern Illinois University.
+On March 29, 2019, Bowers's father announced via Twitter his son's transfer to Northern Illinois University.